preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Search
 ===========================================

-Use these options for settings for general Search configuration, Quick Search and Advanced Search in Omnia 6.7.
+Use these options for settings for general Search configuration, Quick Search and Advanced Search.

 .. image:: search-67.png